abouolia/sticky-sidebar/index.md

 Sticky sidebar jQuery plugin has various of events are trigger when changing affix state.

-`initialize.sticky` — The event fires immediately before the sticky sidebar plugin has been initialized.

-`initialized.sticky` — The event fires immediately after sticky sidebar plugin has been initialized.

 `affix-top.sticky` — The event fires immdiately before the element has been affixed top of viewport.

 `affixed-top.sticky` — The event fires immdiately after the element has been affixed top of viewport.